Burial Beauty In the Eyes of the Beholder | Roulez MagazineMay 12, 2020

-Being from a cotton plantation heritage dating from the early 1600s to the 1980s, I personally struggle with the guilt of my forefathers’ presumed beliefs and actions.
+Being from a cotton plantation heritage dating from the early 1600s to the 1980s, I personally struggle with the ramifications of my forefathers’ presumed beliefs and actions.
 I live consciously aware of the gravity of their misguided ideals.
 One can only imagine the sadistic acts I am sure some in my bloodline employed.
 I am not one who can say in hopeful stupidity, “We were the nice ones.”
 That would defy the logic, reason and reality of it all.

-That said, it makes one shudder, to know that there are still living beings who expend energy placing loyalist memorabilia to make an unforgiveable point.
+That said, it makes one shudder to know that there are still living beings who expend energy placing loyalist memorabilia to make an unforgiveable point.
 Who are these people and do they place the flags in daylight?
 It has only made me feel slightly better that, as we find plot after plot with my family names on them, current generations maintaining their graves seem to not behold or celebrate the evil past.
 They do not celebrate it on the graves, but that does not mean it never existed.